-We may not be able to achieve the benefits we expect from our strategic investment in KOLO.
+We may not be able to achieve the benefits we expect from our strategic investment and alliance.

 In February 2022, we entered into an agreement for a strategic investment in KOLO, a classical music-focused and decentralized NFT platform driven by blockchain technology.
-In March 2023, we announced an agreement to acquire a 49% equity interest in KOLO, with an option to acquire the remaining 51%.
+In March 2023, we announced an agreement to acquire a 49% equity interest in KOLO.
+The acquisition closed on August 25, 2023, with an option to acquire the remaining 51%.
 We intend to utilize blockchain technology and NFT applications to drive innovation in the classical music industry, increase the monetization of classical music digital assets, build a digital economy for musicians, provide value to users, and foster mutually-beneficial partnerships among industry participants.
 However, such benefits we expect from the strategic investment in KOLO are subject to uncertainties.